Taylorgonz/Day-Planner/README.md

 ## Usage
-This is a simple responsive sight and has
+This is a simple responsive site and has
  - css
  - html
  - bootstrap